ArefinAlter/bolt.hackathon/docs/3_Backend_Structure.md

-# Backend Structure: AI Returns Agent (Supabase)
+# Backend Structure: Dokani Platform

 ## 1. Overview

-This document specifies the database schema for the AI Returns Agent project, to be implemented in Supabase.
-Supabase uses a PostgreSQL database.
+This document specifies the backend architecture for the Dokani platform, which includes the database schema (PostgreSQL via Supabase), serverless functions, and the Model Context Protocol (MCP) server layer.

 ## 2. Authentication

-- We will use Supabase's built-in authentication.
+- We will use Supabase's built-in authentication for Merchants.
 - **Table**: `auth.users` (managed by Supabase)
-- **Primary User Role**: `business_admin`
+- **Primary User Role**: `merchant`
-- **Authentication Method**: Email/Password and social provider (Google).
+- **Authentication Method**: Email/Password.

 ## 3. Database Tables